gnulib-modules/bootstrap/README.md

      `local_gl_path=gl-local:gl-mod/bootstrap.

-   * (Only) if you added this `bootstrap` repository as a git submodule, you want to let it automatically initialized during the first `./bootstrap` invocation.
+   * (Only) if you added this `bootstrap` repository as a git submodule, you want to let it be automatically initialized during the first `./bootstrap` invocation.
 To achieve this, use `gnulib_git_submodules=gl-mod/bootstrap` option.